 Basecamp charges a flat rate of $99 a month for 500 GB of storage, unlimited projects, unlimited users, and no per-user fees.

 With this model, the cost of the product relates directly to how much a customer uses it.
 If they use more, the price goes up.
 If they use less, the price goes down.

 Usage-based pricing is common among infrastructure software companies (like Amazon Web Services or Digital Ocean), which charge users based on things like the number of gigabytes of data they use, or how many API requests they make.

 Pros of usage-based pricing

-- A transparent financial model that gives the customer the responsibility for managing their usage
+- Transparent – The model gives the customer the responsibility for managing their usage

 Cons of usage-based pricing